 Southern Association of Colleges and Schools.
 The last associate degrees were awarded

-Today the College offers thirty-one major degree programs leading to the Bachelor
+Today the College offers thirty-one degree programs leading to the Bachelor of Arts,

 The presidents of Ferrum have been Dr. Benjamin M. Beckham, 1913-1934; Mr. John A.